Aident-AI/open-cuak/README.md

-    🔜 Centralize all account access in one place, managing everything agents have access to ⏳ Monitor and manage a large number of tasks, with built-in observability tools ⏳ Deploy and scale hundreds of agents to execute real-world tasks, in parallel ⏳ Open source a RL-trained CUA model to run automations, for free
+    🔜 Centralize all account access in one place, managing everything agents have access to ⏳ Monitor and manage a large number of tasks, with built-in observability tools ⏳ Deploy and scale hundreds of agents to execute real-world tasks, in parallel ⏳ Open source an RL-trained CUA model to run automations, for free

 <p align="center">&nbsp;</p>